tushar9989/TTT_Schedule/README.md

 - Whenever we pick a writer from the queue their days waited is reset to 0 and stories published today is incremented.

-- We then pick a story from the writers remaining stories and publish that.
+- We then pick a story from the writer's remaining stories and publish that.

-- After publishing the story if the writer still has stories remaining they are added back to the queue.
+- After publishing the story if the writer still has stories remaining the writer is added back to the queue.

 - At the end of each day all the writers that have not had any stories published that day have their days waited incremented.
 Stories today is reset to 0 for writers that have had their stories published.

+- The queue is then reinitialized with the updated writer objects and sorted by priority.

 ## How does your algorithm work towards minimizing unhappiness and also maximizing overall happiness at the same time?